Beyond Bj{\o}ntegaard: Limits of Video Compression Performance Comparisons: Evaluation Setup

 For our evaluation, we use $S=6$ representative sequences from the JVET common test conditions \cite{JVET_N1010} as listed in Table~\ref{tab:sequences}.
 The sequences are provided with different resolutions and frame rates.
 We encode ten seconds using the QPs $\in\{\mathbf{22}, 23, 24, .., \mathbf{27}, .., \mathbf{32}, .., \mathbf{37}\}$ to generate the PM points in $\mathcal{P}$, where the bold values are used as supporting points for the calculation of the interpolation, as proposed by the HEVC and the VVC common test conditions \cite{Bossen13,JVET_N1010}.

-As encoders, we choose the HM encoder and the VTM encoder for HEVC and VVC, respectively, such that we consider $K=2$ codecs.
+As encoders, we choose the HM encoder and the VTM encoder for HEVC and VVC, respectively, ($K=2$ codecs).
 As a configuration, we choose random access with an internal bit depth of $10\,$bit for both encoders \cite{Bossen13,JVET_N1010}.

 We evaluate the following interpolation methods.
-First, we use cubic spline interpolation (CSI) which was initially used for BD calculations \cite{Tan16} and corresponds to \eqref{eq:BDpoly}.
+First, we use cubic spline interpolation (CSI) with a not-a-knot boundary constraint, which was initially used for BD calculations \cite{Tan16} and requires the first and the second derivative to be continuous.
 Second, we evaluate CSI with a natural boundary constraint, which means that the second derivative at the two ends of the interpolation curve is set to zero (CSI - natural).
 Third, we replace the boundary constraint with a clamped constraint, meaning that the derivative at the borders is zero (CSI - clamped).
-Fourth, we evaluate piecewise-cubic hermite interpolating polynomial (PCHIP), which was found to be more stable and appropriate for special cases of RD curves \cite{Zhao08} and which is also used in practical BD calculations for, e.g., standardization \cite{Strom21}.
-Finally, we test Akima interpolation \cite{Akima70}, which returns a piecewise polynomial.
-The method requires that only the first derivative of the polynomial is continuous.
+Fourth, we evaluate piecewise-cubic hermite interpolating polynomial (PCHIP), which was found to be more stable for special cases of RD curves \cite{Zhao08} and which is also used in practical BD calculations for, e.g., standardization \cite{Strom21}.
+Finally, we test Akima interpolation \cite{Akima70}, which returns a piecewise polynomial, too.
+The latter two methods only require the first derivative of the polynomial to be continuous.

 As performance metrics, next to the traditional bitrate and PSNR, we choose to evaluate the quality metrics SSIM \cite{Wang04} and VMAF \cite{VMAF}.
 These two metrics replace the PSNR describing the distortion $D$.
 Concerning an alternative for the bitrate $R$, we consider the decoding energy of software decoders \cite{Herglotz18}, where we perform VTM and HM decoding on an Intel processor and measure the decoding energy with running average power limit (RAPL) \cite{David10}.
 Furthermore, one PM pair is chosen where both traditional RD-metrics are replaced with other metrics (VMAF - decoding energy).
 In total, we evaluate five PM pairs.